Amazon Quest

 Background

 Our Japanese customers did not frequently purchase digital content.
-Despite engaging with Kindle's platform, they were often passive, browsing content without converting to active buyers.
+Despite engaging with our Kindle platform, they were often passive, browsing content without converting to active buyers.
 Research indicated a lack of structured incentives and engaging UI contributed to low purchasing behavior.
-Our Japanese-based team created Amazon Quest to address these concerns, a campaign that sent customers on a quest.
-This quest encouraged customers to buy certain books to receive a final sum of Amazon points at the end, which can then be used to purchase other products.
+In response, my team created Amazon Quest, a campaign that sent customers on a purchase quest.
+This campaign encouraged customers to buy certain books and receive a sum of Amazon points after every purchase.
+The points could then be used to purchase additional products to counteract low purchasing behavior.

 Problem

-Collaborating with the team's PM, I designed the quest to integrate a progress bar and rewards system.
-This allowed customers to track their journey from visiting titles to purchasing.
-The campaign homepage prioritized clear and accessible goals, providing step-by-step guidance to help users earn rewards effortlessly.
-A countdown timer added urgency, emphasizing the time-sensitive nature of the rewards and encouraging quicker actions.
+I designed the campaign's homepage to integrate a progress bar and rewards system.
+This allowed customers to track their journey from visiting a title's detail page to purchasing and receiving Amazon Points.
+The homepage further prioritized clear and accessible goals, providing step-by-step guidance to help users earn rewards effortlessly.
+The countdown timer added urgency, emphasizing the time-sensitive nature of the rewards.

 Situation